- About Us - What makes us unique

 Originally from Washington, Kylie moved to CA at a young age and currently lives in Clearlake with her 2 children.
 Her pets include 3 dogs, 3 cats, 3 goats, 2 rats, 2 Flemish Giant rabbits, 11 chickens, and a guinea pig.
 She also has a 55 gallon fish tank.

 Gabrielle (Tori) joins MAH March 2017 after recently moving back to Lake County.
+She was born and raised in Kelseyville and her parents, siblings, and grandparents all live here.
 She was a veterinary assistant at Bear Valley Animal Clinic in Los Osos for a year where she gained experience caring for animal patients.
 Tori graduated from Kelseyville High School in 2014 and worked as a kennel attendant at SPCA in Kelseyville before they closed.
 Her background in FFA and 4H makes her an excellent choice for joining our mixed animal practice at MAH.
+She shares her home with her fiancé, Jack the cat and Fat Albert & Chloe the parakeets.
+Tori enjoys hiking and anything outdoors.
+She also has a special talent in welding and riding dirt bikes.

 Jennie joins Middletown Animal Hospital as a receptionist June 2008.
 She has extensive prior experience at medical offices in Santa Rosa including a private practice, Primary Care Associates, Eleven-Eleven Radiology.
 She also studied anatomy and medical terminology at Santa Rosa Junior College.
 Originally from Santa Rosa, Jennie moved to Hidden Valley Lake with her family in 2005 and loves it here.
 Jennie's 2 boys raise a pig for 4-H every year.